opensourcegamedev/RPGCreator/README.md

 An simple 2D RPG Creator like "RPG Maker" series for Java to make multiplayer games.

 ## Wiki
-You can found wiki here: https://opensourcegamedev.github.io/RPGCreator/
+You can found the wiki here: https://opensourcegamedev.github.io/RPGCreator/

 ## Credits